+The Italian peninsula is a monument to the olive tree.
 There are 1.2 million olive growers in Italy cultivating 584 varieties and close to 150 million trees.
-There is as much diversity among oils as there is among wines.
-Even within Tuscany, a region that is 23,000 square kilometres in size, there is a tremendous range of styles, as the olive tree is as sensitive to site as is a grape variety like Sangiovese.
-The best oils have a fresh and lifted character with an elegant and balanced style, but without the spiciness that can often characterise Tuscan oil.
+Indeed, there is as much diversity among oils as there is among wines.
+Even within Tuscany, a region that is 23,000 square kilometres in size, there is a tremendous range of styles, as the olive tree is as sensitive to site as any grape variety.
+The resulting olive oils are representative of their varietals and location.

 The 2020 olive harvest in Tuscany is one of the most generous in terms of quantity and quality in recent years.
 The growing season was perfect in terms of timings and weather: a good spring guaranteed good flowering and an abundant fruit set, and the following dry hot summer saw the olive tree undisturbed by any of the pests or diseases that can ruin a growing season.
 As a result, the olives were healthy when picked.

 Capezzana Organic Extra Virgin Olive Oil 2020